 - Visit the argan cooperatives.
 This golden gorgeous oil is made only in Morocco.
 You can see how the woman produces it, the smell, the quality.
 Ask for a free sample, try in your hands and hair.
 You will love it!
 A truly secret of Marrakech!

-- Carpets is also a big thing around there.
+- Carpets are also a big thing around there.
 I still think they can even fly!!
 Woollen, silk and palm trees fiber.
-They use everything to make and embroider the colorful and dazzlingly carpets.
+They use everything to make and embroider the colorful and dazzling carpets.
 Some of them are fire-proof!
 Ohhhhhhhh!!!

 - When you get tired of the Medina and the souks, scape to the new town.
 Just outside the walls, you can see the olive fields, new buildings, and a shopping center.
 More like the western world.

-- Still in the new Marrakech, a secret that needs to be discovered is the Jardin de Majorelle. it’s an oasis in the middle of the dusty and rush.
+- Still, in the new Marrakech, a place that needs to be discovered is the Jardin de Majorelle. it’s an oasis in the middle of the dusty and rush.
 Created by Jacques Majorelle, the garden was bought by Yves Saint Laurent in 1980.
 Beautiful nature, history and sparkle of fashion in only one place.

 - By the end of the day go to some restaurant rooftop just to drink one more tea and enjoy the stunning sunset.
 While the sun goes by, Jemaa el-Fnaa Square comes alive!
 A unique and enchanting view.
 During the 10 days, we explored Marrakech we never got tired of this spectacle.